 - PhD, University of Alberta

-Cliff is a Tsimshian (Kitsumkalum/Kitselas) and Nuu-chah-nulth (Ahousaht) scholar who researches and teaches Indigenous governance, political economy and resource relationships.
-He looks at how Indigenous communities navigate/adopt/resist mainstream capitalism while working to sustain their unique cultural identities, practices and worldviews.
-Cliff is particularly interested in how Indigenous communities and leaders continue to assert agency within (and sometimes outside) the confines of settler colonial politics and economies.
-He is also interested in the revival of traditional economic practices as well as the exploration of new practices rooted in traditional Indigenous principles and values.
-His current research looks at decision-making in Indigenous communities and a number of resource sectors, including energy, fisheries, forestry, and mining.
+Cliff is a Tsimshian (Kitsumkalum/Kitselas) and Nuu-chah-nulth (Ahousaht) scholar who researches and teaches Indigenous governance, political economy, and resource management.
+He is interested in how Indigenous communities navigate/adopt/resist mainstream capitalism while working to sustain their unique cultural identities and worldviews.
+Cliff is particularly interested in how Indigenous communities and leaders continue to assert agency within the confines of settler colonial politics and economics.
+He has recently published on Indigenous water relations and Indigenous community responses to the Trans Mountain pipeline.